Frequently asked questions

 Once you have invested, you now beneficially own a portion of the property investment via a UK Limited Company (SPV).
 You will receive a pro rata share of the monthly dividend in proportion to your ownership of the SPV.
 The value of your investment will also proportionally change with any change in the value of the underlying property.
 The dividend paid to the property investors is calculated by deducting any relevant costs of the property investment and the SPV from the gross income.
 When dividends are due they will be paid on the 9th of the month

-Yes, the dividend you receive from your share of the property rental income is yours to do with as you wish.
+Yes, the dividend you receive from your share of the property investment income is yours to do with as you wish.

 Am I kept updated on my investment?

-You are able to keep track of your investment and rental income via the Brickowner website.
+You are able to keep track of your investment and any income via the Brickowner website.
 We will also keep investors aware of any potential changes that might occur concerning the investment property.

 Will I be required to put in further capital?

 Under no circumstances will you be asked to provide further capital.
-All ongoing costs are funded from the gross rental income, and upfront costs are provided for during the initial funding of the SPV.
+All ongoing costs are funded from the gross income, and allocated funds and upfront costs are provided for during the initial funding of the SPV.

-It is possible that a cost could arise that could be greater that the gross rental income, and which had not been provided for as part of the initial funding.
+It is possible that a cost could arise that could be greater than the gross income or allocated funds, and which had not been provided for as part of the initial funding.
 In such a situation Brickowner reserves the rights to take out a loan which would be secured against the investment or SPV holding the particular investment.
 The loan would then be paid back from subsequent gross rent or from the subsequent sale of the investment.

 Investment Period, and Exit